6 Considerations to Make When Naming a Trust - An Overview

 If you’re worried about confidentiality issues, you can think of a name associated with a memory or a location that means something significant.
 This will prevent people from finding out the identity of the grantor.

-It's also possible to name the trust after a street address linked to a business.
+It’s also possible to name the trust after a street address linked to a business, especially if it involves owning and operating a commercial property.
 For most people, this is a straightforward solution to naming a trust.

 Choosing a name that isn’t the same as the business title offers some distance and ensures better privacy.
 That way, you can keep a business and trust separate from each other.